-11.2 Integrity Assessment at ISCC System User
+12.2 Integrity Assessment at ISCC System User

 The objective of the System User Integrity Assessment is to assess the audit and certification process of the CB by auditing a sample of its certified clients.
-During this assessment (re-audit), the ISCC Integrity Auditor carries out an tool
+During this assessment (re-audit), the ISCC Integrity Auditor carries out an evaluation of the certified System User on its conformity with the applicable ISCC audit procedures and other relevant documents.
+The results of this assessment are then compared with the CB's audit report from the last regular certification audit.
+If there are indications of non-conformities or fraud the objective of the Integrity Assessment is to verify compliance of the System User with ISCC requirements.